-Let’s take a closer look at what causes deterioration.
+Let’s take a closer look at what causes asphalt deterioration.

 Deterioration of asphalt pavements can also be due to factors that go beyond just normal wear and tear causing premature deterioration.
 The premature deterioration of asphalt pavement is usually due to failures in construction – or human error.
 This can be due to a number of factors including:

-Water – over time and especially without proper maintenance water penetrates the asphalt, washes out the base underneath it, causing it to crack, break down and collapse.
+Over time and especially without proper maintenance water penetrates the asphalt, washes out the base underneath it, causing it to crack, break down and collapse.
 You should know that water is a critical material in the sealcoating process.

-Disintegration – Types of asphalt disintegration includes potholes, raveling, gas and oil spillage.
+Types of asphalt disintegration include potholes, raveling, gas and oil spillage.

 Just as you paint a new house to protect it from the elements, asphalt must also be protected to maximize its lifespan.
 Sealing the pavement with a quality asphalt or coal tar based sealant is the best way to protect this valuable investment.
 In fact, it is recommended that new asphalt be sealed within 60 to 90 days of the application (after it has cured, hardened) to begin protecting it from the elements.